 Connect to your Community Through Food

-When menu planning, reach out to farmers or urban garden groups in your area to get locally resourced produce for your meals.
+When menu planning, reach out to farmers or urban garden groups in your area to get locally sourced produce for your meals.
 You can even work with them to build at-home kits for students that allow them to try new foods on their own time.
-Think smoothie kits!
+Plus, partnering with local farmers and organizations may help bridge the gap in the case of any national supply chain shortages that may arise.

 Seasonal Holidays and Events